lee-lindley/plsql_utilities/README.md

 The list elements are transformed by replacing the token '$\_' with the each list element as many times as it appears in the *p_expr* string.

+Likewise, if the string '$##index_val##' occurs in the string, it is replaced with the array index value.

 Note that this is just an expression version of the Perl *map* functionality.
 We are not doing an anonymous block or anything really fancy.
 We could, but I do not think it would be a good idea.
 Keep your expectations low.